paketo-buildpacks/paketo-website/content/docs/howto/php.md

 ### Set the Composer version
 To define a version of Composer to use, set `BP_COMPOSER_VERSION` at build time.
-A supported version must be provided, the supported versions can be found on the Paketo Composer [releases page][release/composer].
+A supported version must be selected.
+The supported versions can be found on the Paketo Composer [releases page][release/composer].
 With the `pack` CLI this looks like
 {{< code/copyable >}}